Saqib839/Airflow-Dynamic-DAG-Crafter/README.md

 - DAG behavior settings

 ## Step.4 --- Clone Your ETL Repository
 Clone your project-specific ETL repository into the Github/ directory (create one if not available) located alongside the dags/ folder within the Airflow home directory.
+Or give absolute path of ETL directory in config.yml file so dag_factory reads from absolute path instead.

 ## Step.5 --- Start Airflow Services
 Run scheduler & webserver keep them both running.